 The expected drug effect and the setting of use (context of administration) play important roles in the social learning of drug use.
 Because opioids, like other drugs that increase dopamine turnover, lead to conditional responses, the use of opioids may become conditioned to the activities of daily living.
-As a result, environmental stimuli become powerfully associated with opioid use, which can trigger cravings for the drug [74].
-The visibility of pharmaceutical marketing and advertising of medications may also play a role by changing the attitudes towards ingestion of these agents [74].
-For youth, a social learning aspect to drug use is likely, based on the modeling of drug use by adults in their families and social networks [74].
+As a result, environmental stimuli become powerfully associated with opioid use, which can trigger cravings for the drug.
+The visibility of pharmaceutical marketing and advertising of medications may also play a role by changing the attitudes towards ingestion of these agents.

+For youth, a social learning aspect to drug use is likely, based on the modeling of drug use by adults in their families and social networks [72].
+Studies have found that 15% of high school students reported having ever used select illicit or injection drugs (i.e., cocaine, inhalants, heroin, methamphetamines, hallucinogens, or ecstasy); in addition, 14% of students reported misusing prescription opioids [74].
 Individuals who use nonmedical prescription opioids before 13 years of age are more likely to become addicts than those who initiated use at 21 years of age or older.
 The odds of becoming an addict are reduced 5% each year after 13 years of age [75].
 Additionally, it is a commonly held view among adolescents (27%) that prescription drugs are "much safer" than street drugs [76].
 This belief is undoubtedly shared with much of the adult population and has led to the extraordinary rise in recreational prescription drug users.